playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## React

-> React has two flavors of components: "class components", which has lifecycle methods, and "functional components", which use a different method of side effect handling.
-While we _could_ walk through class components, the React team has officially suggested all new applications to be developed with functional components.
-For this reason, we'll focus on them.

 All side effects within React components are handled by two Hooks: `useEffect` and `useLayoutEffect`.
 Let's start by looking at `useEffect`:

 ```jsx